How to Fix a Broken Picture Frame

 When is it Time to Get a New Frame?

 Sometimes, no matter how handy you may be, it’s time to throw in the towel.
 And the frame!
 If your wooden frame is completely warped, even after you’ve tried the steps listed above, it’s definitely time to purchase a new one.
 Additionally, if the nails split the wood when you’re attempting to fix the frame hangers, it’s time to head to your local frame shop.
-Frame Destination carries a practically endless range of wood frames, with beautiful tones of walnut, honey maple, and mahogany — or painted white, black, and gray.
+Frame Destination carries a practically endless selection of wood frames, with beautiful tones of walnut, honey maple, and mahogany — or painted white, black, and gray.
 There’s variety of style, as well: ornate, rustic, contemporary, and traditional.

 For metal frames — especially lower-quality metal frames — when you try to bend them yourself, they might crack in the process.
 If there’s a crack in the metal frame, it’s time to purchase a new one.
 Cracked metal frames cannot be repaired, and you owe it to your painting or photograph, and yourself, to purchase a new one.
 Feel free to explore our array of sleek, modern metal frames, many with mats included, like our Florentine Black Square Frame with Antique White Mat or these tomato red or bright blue frames (mats sold separately).